offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD sketcher workbench line complete](freecad_sketcher_line_complete.png)

 In the preview, there are two textboxes, one that specifies a distance and one that specifies an angle.
-These are referred to as On-View-Parameters, and they're available for certain elements, When in preview, pressing Tab will cycle into these textboxes, where a value may be entered followed by pressing Enter.
-Using them adds constraints to line.
-For example, if used for the line above, a constraint is added for the line's length and another constraint is added for the line's angle from the horizontal axis.
+These are referred to as On-View-Parameters_FC, and they're available for certain elements_FC, When in preview, pressing Tab will cycle into these textboxes, where a value may be entered followed by pressing Enter.
+Using them adds constraints_FC to line.
+For example, if used for the line above, a constraint_FC is added for the line's length and another constraint_FC is added for the line's angle from the horizontal axis.

 ![FreeCAD sketcher workbench line complete constrained](freecad_sketcher_line_complete_constrained.png)

-Alternatively, an element can have constraints added to it by selecting the relevant portions of an element and clicking an applicable constraint.
-For example, the line can have the exact same constraints applied by ...
+Alternatively, an element_FC can have constraints_FC added to it by selecting the relevant portions of an element_FC and clicking an applicable constraint_FC.
+For example, the line can have the exact same constraints_FC applied by ...

- * selecting the line, then selecting distance dimension constraint in the toolbar.
+ * selecting the line, then selecting distance dimension constraint_FC in the toolbar.
- * selecting the line and the horizontal access, then selecting the angle dimension constraint in the toolbar.
+ * selecting the line and the horizontal access, then selecting the angle dimension constraint_FC in the toolbar.

 ![FreeCAD sketcher workbench line complete constrained toolbar constraints](freecad_sketcher_line_complete_constrained_toolbar_constraints.png)